 Almost 150 million years ago, Coober Pedy was completely covered by the ocean.
 As the seawater receded, climatic changes caused a lowering of the underground water tables.
 As water ran down through the earth, it picked up silica from sandstone which ran into cracks and voids.
 As the water evaporated it left behind a silica deposit – fast forward millions of years, and an abundance of opals was waiting to be discovered!

 In 1915, 14-year-old Will Hutchison, with his father’s gold prospecting party, discovered the first opal.
 Prior to the discoveries made by the Europeans, the Kokatha Aboriginal people called the area home for thousands of years, using it for hunting and gathering.

 The town was originally called Stuart Range Gold Fields but in 1920 it was officially named Coober Pedy.
-The name derived from the Aboriginal phrase kupa piti, translated as ‘water hole’ or ‘white man in a hole’.
+The name is derived from the Indigenous phrase kupa piti, translated as ‘water hole’ or ‘white man in a hole’.

 Top things to do and see